learn-co-curriculum/git-github-intro-to-version-control/README.md

 ## Learning Goals

-- Define the purpose of a version control system
+- Define the purpose of a version control system.
-- Identify benefits of version control systems
+- Identify the benefits of version control systems.
-- Recognize useful Git vocabulary terms
+- Recognize useful Git vocabulary terms.

 ## Introduction

-Imagine you are part of a team of developers working on a popular web application with many features.
-Your app may have a large, complex code base which means that, at any given time, there are likely to be multiple projects going on and multiple developers working on different parts of the software.
+Imagine there is a team of developers working on a popular web application with many features.
+The app may have a large, complex code base which means that, at any given time, there are likely to be multiple projects going on and multiple developers working on different parts of the software.

 This type of scenario is quite common, and can easily lead to problems:

 - Imagine someone is working on a new feature, or incorporating a new technique, or refactoring the code to make it more efficient and something they change breaks the app.
-How can we "back up" to the most recent working version of the code?
+How can they "back up" to the most recent working version of the code?

 - There could be some part of the application that overlaps with the work being done by more than one developer.
-How can we ensure that no inconsistencies or conflicts work their way into the code?
+How can they ensure that no inconsistencies or conflicts work their way into the code?

-- How can we maintain a record of the changes that are being made and why?
+- How can they maintain a record of the changes that are being made and why?
   Over time, memories about how things have been done can fade, or new people may join the team who don't have that background knowledge.
 This can lead to inconsistencies in the code or to wasted time revisiting issues that have been addressed in the past.